 If you choose to buy a home using a loan that does not require a down payment, you won’t need to bring thousands of dollars to the closing table when you sign on the dotted line to take on your loan.
 While the down payment is usually the largest financial hurdle homeowners face when buying a home for the first time, it is not the only cost that comes with making the jump from renting your space to owning it.

-The specific items you’ll need to cover when you close on your loan will vary depending on the specifics of the lender you’re working with and the type of loan you’re applying for.
+The specific items you’ll need to cover when you close on your loan will vary depending on the lender you’re working with and the type of loan you’re applying for.
 As a general rule, you can expect to pay between 3% and 6% of the total value of your loan in closing costs.
 This means that if you’re borrowing $200,000 to buy a home without a down payment, closing costs will come out to around $6,000 to $12,000.
-Closing costs will be itemized by your lender and submitted to you using a document called a Closing Disclosure.
+Closing costs will be itemized by your lender and submitted to you using a document called a closing disclosure.

-- Termite certification: If you’ve owned a home in the past, you probably already know that termites are one of the most destructive types of pests that you can have on your property.
-Professional termite extermination company Orkin estimates that termites alone cause between $1 billion and $2 billion in property damage each and every year.
+If you’ve owned a home in the past, you probably already know that termites are one of the most destructive types of pests that you can have on your property.
+Professional termite extermination company Orkin estimates that termites cause between $1 billion and $2 billion in property damage every year.
 As such, it’s obvious why you’d want to be 100% positive that there are no termites or signs of termite activity in any property you purchase.

-- Insurance: Most mortgage companies will require you to provide proof of active homeowners insurance coverage before you close on your loan.
-The average cost of homeowner’s insurance in the United States is $1,848 annually, but the price you’ll pay may vary depending on factors like the location of your home, your home’s value and your credit score.
+Most mortgage companies will require you to provide proof of active homeowners insurance coverage before you close on your loan.
+The average cost of homeowner’s insurance in the United States is $1,848 annually, but the price you’ll pay may vary depending on factors like the location of your home, its value and your credit score.

 These are just a few examples of some of the many expenses that come with owning a home.
 If you’re a homeowner who doesn’t yet have an emergency fund, you may want to consider prioritizing this account over retirement savings and debt reduction.
 You might also want to consider investing in a home warranty policy, which can provide you with more affordable repairs and replacements for systems and appliances in the event that something breaks after moving in.